1939

 1942

-The Board establishes a committee to design an insignia, which was approved in November 1942.
+The Board established a committee to design a logo, which was approved in November 1942.

 1943